 extend.distrib() function can be used for this purpose.

 A grid is a plain table that happens to contain a list of histogram buckets: one histogram per original ranvar, and one line per bucket within the histogram.
 The generic representation of a grid is a table with three fields:

 Min, the lower inclusive boundary of the histogram bucket

 Max, the higher inclusive boundary of the histogram bucket

-Grids are not as flexible as distributions.
+Grids are not as flexible as ranvars.
 In order to achieve the required level of performance, it is frequently not possible to maintain buckets having a width of 1.
 For this reason, larger buckets are used instead in order to keep the memory requirements of the grid manageable within Lokad.
 Non-unit buckets complicate calculations that are carried out on grids.
 Also, by design, grids have compact support (in the mathematical sense): their non-zero values are only defined for a finite number of points.

 On the other hand, grids are plain tables and can be processed into other tables through the usual Envision operators.
-As a rule of thumb, Envision adopts an approach where all the economic and probabilistic modeling is carried out on distributions, keeping the transformation into grids as one of the final steps that take place just before generating the final suggested supply chain decisions.
+As a rule of thumb, Envision adopts an approach where all the economic and probabilistic modeling is carried out on ranvars, keeping the transformation into grids as one of the final steps that take place just before generating the final suggested supply chain decisions.

 Syntax of extend.distrib()

-Envision distributions offer a powerful algebra, which can be used to avoid convoluted calculations of probabilities over lists.
+Envision ranvars offer a powerful algebra, which can be used to avoid convoluted calculations of probabilities over lists.
 However, there are situations where having a raw list of probabilities is just fine, and even desirable.
 The distribution extension

 extend.distrib() turns a vector of distributions into a table, as illustrated by the following syntax: